JernKunpittaya/Cloud-Wallet_POC/README.md

 - Alice’s local wallet will sign Alice’s DID by its private key for signing digital signature with ecdsa.
 - Then the local wallet will encrypt (via eciespy) Alice’s DID with the public key of Alice’s cloud wallet.
 - The local wallet also encrypts (via eciespy) the key pairs from signing Alice’s DID with ecdsa with the public key of Alice’s cloud wallet.
--Then, the local wallet sends the encrypted version of did and 2 key pairs to the cloud wallet to request the access token to the cloud wallet.
+- Then, the local wallet sends the encrypted version of did and 2 key pairs to the cloud wallet to request the access token to the cloud wallet.
--Once the cloud wallet receives the information that are sent from the local wallet as we discussed above, it decrypts the encrypted did and 2 key pairs with its corresponding eciespy private key.
+- Once the cloud wallet receives the information that are sent from the local wallet as we discussed above, it decrypts the encrypted did and 2 key pairs with its corresponding eciespy private key.
--Then, the cloud wallet looks up whether the decrypted DID is on its registered list of the owner of the cloud wallet or not.
+- Then, the cloud wallet looks up whether the decrypted DID is on its registered list of the owner of the cloud wallet or not.
 If not, it just aborts and rejects the request.
--If the user exists, it now uses the decrypted value of two key pairs, together with already known public key of the user’s digital signature (the user that belongs to that DID), to check the digital signature.
+- If the user exists, it now uses the decrypted value of two key pairs, together with already known public key of the user’s digital signature (the user that belongs to that DID), to check the digital signature.
 If it is tampered, it aborts and rejects the request.
--If the digital signature is valid, the cloud wallet generates authentication token based on the user’s did, secret text, and corresponding time.
+- If the digital signature is valid, the cloud wallet generates authentication token based on the user’s did, secret text, and corresponding time.
 Then, the cloud wallet encrypts this token with the eciespy public key of the local wallet.
 (In our case, we use eciespy public key of the local wallet as the did of user’s local wallet.)
--Once the local wallet gets the encrypted token, it decrypts the token using its eciespy private key, and stores the decrypted token.
+- Once the local wallet gets the encrypted token, it decrypts the token using its eciespy private key, and stores the decrypted token.
--Then, it makes another request to the cloud wallet again but this time with a token.
+- Then, it makes another request to the cloud wallet again but this time with a token.
 Once the cloud wallet checks that the token is valid and not expired yet.
 It sends confirmation back to the local wallet.
 The local cloud will show “Connected to cloud agent successfully,” signaling that the local wallet successfully connects to the cloud wallet.

 ![Alice02](https://user-images.githubusercontent.com/61564542/116533713-b2f3d700-a8af-11eb-9c99-016c8f25e96e.png)